geopandas/geopandas/doc/source/docs/user_guide/pygeos_to_shapely.rst

 instead of accessing the NumPy array of geometries and using PyGEOS/Shapely operations on the array.

-This is a common pattern used with GeoPandas 0.12, that should now be avoided in new code:
+This is a common pattern used with GeoPandas 0.12 (or earlier), that should now be avoided in new code:

 .. code-block:: python